keithledgerwood/WICLab-guide/04-security.md

 In this lab, you will unlock the combined power of Okta Verify and FastPass.
 You will enable an experience where passwordless authentication becomes an integral part of an employee’s workday, boosting employee productivity without the common password pitfalls.
 Not only will you discover an enhanced security posture resistant to phishing threats, but you’ll also appreciate the inherent protection it offers, sometimes even against our own human errors.

-## Setup Okta FastPass on the Virtual Machine
+## Setup Okta FastPass on the Virtual Desktop

->**Tip:** You may want paste your Okta tenant url into Notepad for easy copying and pasting in this lab.

-### Download Okta Verify on your Virtual Machine
+### Download Okta Verify on your Virtual Dekstop

 1. In the Okta Admin Console, select **Settings** > **Downloads**.
 1. Scroll down to **Okta Verify for Windows (.exe)** and click **Download General Availability**.